periph/gohci/README.md

 ### What's the maximum testing rate per hour?

-Github enforces [5000 requests per hour](https://developer.github.com/v3/#rate-limiting) for authenticated requests.
+Github has a free quota of [5000 requests per hour](https://developer.github.com/v3/#rate-limiting) for authenticated requests.
 Each test run does: